harvesthill/reddit-wiki-archive/steroids/index/subreddit_rules.md

 **Please, use this search before posting a new topic!**

-    site:www.reddit.com/r/steroids &lt;Search String&gt;
+    site:www.reddit.com/r/steroids <Search String>

-Simply replace the &lt;Search String&gt; with a post type or other search criteria and go.
+Simply replace the <Search String> with a post type or other search criteria and go.

 ## Warning/Banning System